acoffman/activejob-null/README.md

 gem 'activejob-null'
 ```

-Congifure your Rails application to use it in `config/application.rb` or `config/environments/*`
+Configure your Rails application to use it in `config/application.rb` or `config/environments/*`

 ```ruby
 config.active_job.queue_adapter = :null